Nicolas Ghesquière: Louis Vuitton

+Actress Emma Stone is a longtime friend of Nicolas Ghesquière, and Nicolas actually designed her wedding dresses.

 Recognition

 In 1998, Madonna wore Balenciaga’s gothic-chic dress to the Golden Globes and was named avant-garde designer of the year at the VH1/Vogue Fashion Awards.
 A year later, he was named Womenswear Designer of the Year by the CFDA.
 In 2006, he was among the TIME 100 Most Influential People.
 Two years later, he was named Designer of the Year at the Accessories Council Excellence Awards.
 Ghesquière was described as "fashion's most sought-after and influential figure" by American Vogue and was also cited as the International Designer of the Year in 2014 by the British Fashion Awards.

 Personal life

 In his twenties, Ghesquière was in a seven-year relationship with Pierre Hardy.
 Subsequently, he dated James Kaliardos, a makeup artist and cofounder of Visionaire, for eight years.
 More recently, he was in relationships with fellow designer Julien Dossena and blogger Pelayo Díaz.

 He has been in a relationship with his partner Drew Kuhse since early 2020.
 They live between Paris and Kuhse’s hometown, Los Angeles.

 In 2022, Ghesquière acquired John Lautner’s Wolff House in Los Angeles for $11 million from Amanda Hearst in an off-market deal.